 Psyllids are jumping plant lice that suck plant juices.
-There are over 160 psyllid species in California, 140 of which are native to the area.

-Most native psyllid species do not pose a serious threat to your garden.
+Most native psyllid species do not pose a threat to your garden.
 Local predators tend to keep those populations in check most of the time.
 Invasive psyllid species are something else altogether.

 Psyllid host plants

 As a species, psyllids have strong preferences for particular host plants.
 While some psyllids will prefer your sweet peppers and chilis, others will go after your peaches and nectarines, others will only feed on olive or pear trees, and other psyllid species will only feed on potato and tomato plants.

 The invasive Asian citrus psyllid carries huanglongbing,, a deadly citrus disease.
 Citrus trees infected with huanglongbing must be destroyed and removed by a professional arborist, which is both sad and expensive.
 These pests, when present, are most active in spring.

 Psyllid species most likely to threaten your garden include:

 Dozens of psyllid species infest ornamental trees and shrubs, as well.
 These include the recent invasions of Ficus leaf-rolling psyllids and spotted gum psyllids.
 On the other hand, some psyllid species are beneficial.
 The Australian melaleuca psyllid, for example, has been purposefully introduced to Florida to help control paperbark trees, an invasive weed tree.

 One of the biggest problems associated with psyllids is their poop.
 After they have robbed your plants of valuable nutrients, they add insult to injury by excreting a large portion of the sap they ate and depositing it on leaves.
 Sap-sucker poo or honeydew is rich in sugar and other nutrients.
 Honeydew ends up being food for fungal sooty mold and disease-carrying ants.